 Successful completion of Communication in Science 1 & 2.

 During the third year, students extend their writing and presentation skills.
-During the course English for an International Audience, the oral presentation skills appropriate to giving a paper to an international audience will be discussed and practiced, as well as linguistic aspects such as intonation, word stress and pronunciation of key words.
-Students will write a critical interpretation of a philosophical article or review from a list relevant to the THEOS module and give an oral presentation of the same article to their peers.
+During the course Science Talks, the oral presentation skills appropriate to giving a paper to an international audience will be discussed and practiced, as well as linguistic aspects such as intonation, word stress and pronunciation of key words.
+Students will write a critical interpretation, a “Retort” in reaction to a philosophical article or review from a list relevant to the REOS module and give an oral presentation of the same article to their peers.
 Each student will write a full scientific report in English, as if for publication, on an experiment.
 In addition, students will write a training period article in English on their three-month student research project and discuss this in a peer review format.
-Each student will then have an individual tutorial with a CIS teacher to identify and work on individual writing issues.
 At the end of the year, a poster presentation will be held, during which all students present the results of their student research projects to their fellow students.

 During the annual Biomedical Sciences Symposium, organised by Master’s students and supervised by CIS, students will gain insight into the research profiles of the LUMC; during this symposium, Master’s students present their research results in English to all Bachelor’s students.